Coppell Classic Swing

 Topicality vs. policy affs

--I am probably less willing than others to vote on "limits for the sake of limits" than most people just because the topic might be huge.
-Neg teams' limits arguments are more persuasive when they're explained in the context of those limits being predictable (accompanied by exactly how the aff interp explodes limits and examples of topical affs under their interpretation and the other affirmatives the aff allows and why they would make debates worse).
+-I am probably less willing than others to vote on "limits for the sake of limits" just because the topic might be huge.
+Neg teams' limits arguments are more persuasive when they're explained in the context of those limits being predictable (accompanied by examples).
 Please impact out your argument and explain how it turns each others' impacts.

 -aff teams: good impact analysis (why impacts outweigh and turn theirs), defense to neg impacts, and examples are the way to my ballot